About Mount Archer

 - Leave your pets at home.
 Domestic animals disturb wildlife and are not permitted in the national park.

-- Leave mountain bikes, trail bikes and all-terrain-vehicles outside the park.
+- Leave mountain bikes and trail bikes outside the park.
 They erode tracks, damage vegetation and put other visitors at risk.
+There are no authorised bike tracks within the National Park and the use of them may lead to On-The-Spot fines.

 See the guidelines on caring for parks for more information about protecting our environment and heritage in parks.

-The department is responsible for Mount Archer National Park.
-Rockhampton Regional Council manages Fraser Park, on Mount Archer's summit.
+The department is responsible for Mount Archer National Park and the Zamia trail.
+Rockhampton Regional Council manages Fraser Park and the walk to Grasstree lookout, on Mount Archer's summit.

 For tourism information for all regions in Queensland see Queensland Holidays.

 The natural, cultural and historical significance of Mount Archer